-The self-pay option allows individuals who meet the following eligibility criteria to enroll in GAIP coverage at their own expense through the end of the plan year (September 30).
+The self-pay option allows academic student employees (ASEs) who meet certain eligibility criteria to enroll in GAIP coverage at their own expense through the end of the plan year (September 30).
 You may be eligible for the self-pay option if you have lost your UW coverage, if you are going on academic leave, or if you hold a self-pay appointment.
 In all cases, self-pay eligibility must be approved by the UW Benefits Office.

 While on self-pay, if you are not registered for classes and do not pay the student activity fee, your benefits at Hall Health will be paid at the network level of benefits.

 If you hold a UW-paid eligible appointment in the current quarter, but will not hold one next quarter OR you lost coverage mid-year, you are eligible to enroll in the self-pay option through the rest of the plan year (September 30).
 LifeWise, upon notification by UW, will automatically mail you a self-pay election notice to your home address on file the month after your UW-Paid GAIP coverage ends.

 For appointments paid directly by an outside source, you will be eligible for self-pay if you:

 *This request on your behalf must come from your department, and documentation of this appointment is required.
 Contact your graduate coordinator to ensure that your information has been forwarded to the UW Benefits Office.
 Appointments from local employers with multiple appointments such as the Fred Hutchinson Cancer Research Center may be forwarded in the form of a spreadsheet to the UW Benefits Office at email@example.com.